JumpcodeGenomics/Single-Cell-RNA-Boost/jumpcode_Rcode.md

-We first want to assess some basic metrics such as UMIs/cell and Genes/cell and assess how much more transcriptomic information we are capturing with CRISPRClean
+We first want to assess some basic metrics such as UMIs/cell and Genes/cell and assess how much more transcriptomic information we are capturing with CRISPRclean

-We created a series of functions to assist with the workflow in assessing benefits of depletion!
+We created a series of functions to assist with the workflow in assessing the benefits of depletion.

-All you will need is the .h5 files for control (10X-V3) and depleted (CRISPRClean).
-Alternatively, you can use a directory containing the barcodes.tsv, genes.tsv, and matrix.mtx file
+All that you will need is the .h5 files for control (10X-V3) and depleted (CRISPRClean).
+Alternatively, you can use a directory containing the barcodes.tsv, genes.tsv, and matrix.mtx files.

 You will also need the gene target list provided by Jumpcode Genomics.
 Because we are targeting \~350 genes, the UMIs associated with these genes will have been removed from the library.
-As a result, we want to compare the UMIs/cell for genes that have not been targeted with CRISPR to fairly assess how UMIs are being redistributed to other informative genes
+As a result, we want to compare the UMIs/cell for genes that have not been targeted with CRISPR to fairly assess how UMIs are being redistributed to other informative genes.
+This can be downloaded in the same repository.

 ### UMIs and Genes per cell